firefly-cpp/succulent/README.md

   - key: # Key in POST request
 ```

+To access the URL for data collection, send a GET request or navigate to ``http://localhost:8080/measure``.

 ## License

 This package is distributed under the MIT License.
 This license can be found online at <http://www.opensource.org/licenses/MIT>.